skydoves/landscapist/docs/landscapist/landscapist-core.md

 ### Disk Cache

-Persistent disk cache for offline access:

-The key is the URL, so one download answers every size the image is drawn at.
-Pass `noDiskCache()` to the builder for a loader that writes nothing to disk; leaving it unset gives you the default one.
+Persistent disk cache for offline access.
+The key is the URL alone, so one download answers every size the image is drawn at: the cache holds the encoded bytes, and every size is decoded from the same ones.
+Headers scope it the same way they scope the memory key, so a request that carries an `Authorization` header does not read or write the file a request without one uses.

 ```kotlin
 // Disk cache is managed automatically